Beyond CVaR: Leveraging Static Spectral Risk Measures for Enhanced Decision-Making in Distributional Reinforcement Learning: Experimental Results

 \subsection{Windy Lunar Lander}

 To evaluate our algorithm in a more complex environment, we utilize the windy Lunar Lander environment.
 The combination of the larger state and action spaces, along with the stochasticity in the transitions, makes this environment particularly challenging for training.
 As shown in Table \ref{tab:lunar}, QR-SRM(\( \phi_{\alpha=1.0} \)) performs slightly worse than QR-DQN, but the difference is within a standard deviation.
 This is likely due to the state augmentation used in our model.
 We also observed unusually low scores for the QR-CVaR algorithm, which were traced back to poor performance in 3 out of 5 seeds.
 Additionally, QR-iCVaR under-performed compared to QR-SRM at the same risk levels, suggesting that using a fixed risk measure, as in \citet{Dabney.etal2018a}, can lead to sub-optimal performance.

-Finally, the results for the QR-SRM(\( \phi_{\vec{\alpha}_3, \vec{w}_3} \)) model further highlight the advantages of SRM over CVaR in achieving effective risk-sensitive policies.
+Several factors can contribute to these discrepancies between the objective and the evaluated performance.
+These include the use of function approximation for value functions and the inherent stochasticity of the environment.
+However, a particularly significant factor for CVaR is the fact that these objectives focus exclusively on the left tail of the distribution, overlooking valuable information in the right tail.
+As a result, these algorithms are more likely to converge to sub-optimal policies.
+This limitation, commonly referred to as \say{Blindness to Success} \cite{Greenberg.etal2022a}, is a well-known issue with CVaR-based approaches.